Protect Yourself – Updated April 2026

 Deposit Limits

 Set a maximum limit for how much you can deposit per day, week, or month.
-The limit applies automatically and prevents you from gambling for more than you decided.
-All licensed casinos must offer this.
+The limit applies automatically and prevents overspending.
+Required on all iGO-licensed casinos.

-Tip: Start low – you can always raise the limit later.
+Tip: Start conservative — you can always raise it later.

 ⏱️

 Limit how long you can play per session.
 When time is up you get a reminder and the option to stop.
-This helps you not lose track of time during gambling.
+Losing track of time is one of the biggest risks with online gambling.

 📉